-Grant Agreement Amendments Eligibility and Procedure
+Grant Agreement Amendment Eligibility and Procedure

 Contact the Board Conservationist to discuss eligibility and procedures.
-Eligible activities or actions that require a grant amendment include, but are not limited to, the following:
+Changes which require a grant agreement amendment include, but are not limited to, the following:

-- Extensions to the grant period; - A change of the targeted resource or pollutant of concern; - Any increase in the grant amount; - A work plan budget adjustment of >40% of the total grant amount or >\$200,000, whichever is less, that reduces the total activity or shifts of funds to different activities, or a significant change in activities identified in the work plan.
+- Extension to the grant period; - A change of the targeted resource or pollutant of concern; - Any increase in the grant amount; - A significant change in activities identified in the approved work plan; - A work plan budget adjustment as outlined in Table 1 above.

-The procedure to submit a grant amendment request is the following:
+The procedure to submit a grant agreement amendment request is as follows:

-- 1. The grantee should consult the Board Conservationist as early in the grant agreement period as possible for guidance and at least 3-6 months prior to the end of the grant agreement. - 2.
-The grantee must provide a written request for an amendment to the grant agreement to the Board Conservationist.
-See "Criteria for Requests" and "Required Information to Process Request" below. - 3.
-If submitted with sufficient time for review, BWSR staff will review the amendment request and select from the following: - a.
-If the request is approved, BWSR staff will generate an official Grant Amendment document for grantee Board approval which will be distributed via eLINK.
+- 1. The grantee should consult the Board Conservationist as early as possible for guidance and at least 3-6 months prior to the end of the grant agreement. - 2.
+The grantee must provide a written request for a grant agreement amendment to the Board Conservationist.
+See "Criteria for Requests" and "Required Information to Process Requests" below. - 3.
+If submitted with sufficient time for review, BWSR staff will review the grant agreement amendment request and select from the following: - a.
+If the request is approved, BWSR staff will generate an official grant agreement amendment document distributed via eLINK for grantee Board review and approval.
 The document is required to have a grantee Official Signature.
-All signatures on the grant amendment must be obtained prior to expiration of the grant agreement. - b.
-If the request is denied, a written response will be provided to the grantee.

-- 4. Send the scanned copy of the Grant Amendment document approved by the grantee Board and signed with an Official Signature to BWSR.grants@state.mn.us and the Board Conservationist. - 5.
-The executed grant amendment will be uploaded by St. Paul into the "Attachments" section for the grant in eLINK.
+All signatures on the grant agreement amendment must be obtained prior to expiration of the grant agreement. - b.
+If the request is denied, BWSR staff will provide documentation of the denial distributed via eLINK to the grantee. - 4.
+Send the scanned copy of the signed grant agreement amendment document to BWSR.grants@state.mn.us and the Board Conservationist. - 5.
+The fully executed grant agreement amendment will be uploaded by BWSR St. Paul staff into the eLINK "Attachments" section for the grant.